bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/README.md

 ## Threat Model

-Here we discuss some key parts of the Diskuv survivor threat model that are different from Signal's threat model.
+Here we discuss some key parts of the Diskuv member threat model that are different from Signal's threat model.
 These threats are _not_ knocks on the security of Signal, because Signal was designed for a different threat model than Diskuv.

-- **TM0.a**: A compromised or malicious Diskuv employee, or an adversary who has compromised the Diskuv Communicator servers, accesses survivors' messages and videos.
+- **TM0.a**: A compromised or malicious Diskuv employee, or an adversary who has compromised the Diskuv Communicator servers, accesses member's messages and videos.

-  Mitigation: With Signal's end-to-end encryption, the employee has no access to a survivor's messages and videos.
+  Mitigation: With Signal's end-to-end encryption, the employee has no access to a member's messages and videos.

-- **TM0.b**: A Diskuv employee, or an adversary who has compromised the Diskuv Communicator servers, accesses survivors' metadata for financial extortion or to create negative publicity.
+- **TM0.b**: A Diskuv employee, or an adversary who has compromised the Diskuv Communicator servers, accesses members' metadata for financial extortion or to create negative publicity.

   Vulnerability: Even the limited metadata captured by Signal Server may be enough to use timing and correlation to discover who is talking to whom and when.